gSchool/angular-11-curriculum/07-zero-trust/02-zero-trust-videos.md

 # Zero-Trust Philosophy Videos

-These videos will help you get up to speed on Java Spring Boot
+These videos will help you get up to speed on Zero-Trust Philosophy at T-Mobile

 | video                                                           | subject     | runtime                    |  notes |
 |---                                                        |---          | ---                    |---|